hodyroff/scs-training/Virtualization/HW-Plan.md

     - Some QoS needed to ensure stability in high-load situations
         * Avoid control rabbitmq dropping messages due to customer VM overload
     - More decomposed setups can more easily scale
+    - Your security architects may want network nodes to be separate from compute nodes ...

 ### Sizing: Compute Nodes
 * Customer VMs have a mixture of 1:2 ...
 1:8 ration vCPU to RAM